TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/pruicss_pwm/pruicss_pwm.md

 SysConfig can be used to configure things mentioned below:

-- Syscfg based customization will be supported in future releases.
+- Configuration of  IEP counter
+- Configuration of  PWM frequency
+- Configuration of  Duty cycle to each of the PWM outputs
+- Configuration of  Fall edge and Rise edge delay which inserts deadband

 ## Features NOT Supported

-- Generate PWM outputs with distinct time period, which means all the PWM outputs will be in sync with respected to each other, without re-programming.
+- Generate PWM outputs with distinct time period, which means all PRUICSS PWM outputs are generated with same frequency controlled by IEP compare 0 event.

-- Dead band(it will be added in future release)

 ## Important Note